sub-mersion/mis/README.md

 library to solve the problem.
 A python script using or-tools is also available as a standalone solver.

+A simple Go CLI randomly samples the set of maximal independent sets of its input graph with a pool of workers to get the largest possible maximal independent set with a given sample budgets.

 ## Scheduling

 Scheduling is a constraint optimization problem, which can be solved by the